royrakesh/bootstrap-ecommerce/README.md

  * First clone the repository, after cloning the repository run `npm install` or `yarn install`
  * Change the url of browser sync (in gruntfile.js)  then just run `grunt` to start the server
- * Sass files ara avalable for development
+ * Sass files are available for development

 ## Credits